syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Filtering

-The SfListView supports to filter the records in view by setting predicate to the `SfListView.DataSource.Filter` property.
-Call the `DataSource.RefreshFilter` method after assigning the Filter property for refreshing the view.
+The SfListView supports you to filter the records in view by setting predicate to the `SfListView.DataSource.Filter` property.
+Call the `DataSource.RefreshFilter` method after assigning the `Filter` property for refreshing the view.

 To filter the items based on the Title property of the underlying data by using `FilterContacts` method, follow the code example: